Samarth745/Taylor-Swift-Analysis/readme.md

-## Look what you made us do?

-A Data-Driven Exploration of Taylor's Discography
+## A Data-Driven Exploration of Taylor's Discography

+Look what you made us do?

 This project is a deep dive into Taylor Swift's music, We're gonna use the power of data to uncover the hidden secrets within her discography.

-First we start with ETL to finally create 3 data sets that we require for our Analysis
+## First we start with ETL to finally create 3 data sets that we require for our Analysis
 ## The Gathering
+<a href="https://github.com/Samarth745/Taylor-Swift-Analysis/blob/main/Notebooks/TS_%20Data%20Extraction%20and%20ETL.ipynb">Check out Notebook: Data Gathering</a>
 ### DATA 1: Feature Frenzy: The Invisible String ️‍♀️

 We're bringing in Spotify's API like a decoder ring for Taylor's music.
 This lets us create data points that describe a song's sonic personality,  like: